vmware/vic/doc/user_doc/vic_admin/interop.md

 ## vSphere Features Not Supported in This Release
 vSphere Integrated Containers Engine does not currently support the following vSphere features:

-- vSphere Storage DRS&trade;: You cannot use datastores in Storage DRS clusters as the target datastores for image stores or volume stores.
+- vSphere Storage DRS&trade;: You cannot configure VCHs to use datastores that are in Storage DRS clusters.
-- vSphere High Availability: You can deploy virtual container hosts to systems that are configured with High Availability, but you cannot use High Availability to fail over the virtual container hosts themselves.
+- vSphere High Availability: You can deploy VCHs to systems that are configured with High Availability, but you cannot use High Availability to fail over the VCHs themselves.
-- vSphere Fault Tolerance: You cannot configure Fault Tolerance on virtual container hosts.
+- vSphere Fault Tolerance: You cannot configure Fault Tolerance on VCHs.
 - vSphere Virtual Volumes&trade;: You cannot use Virtual Volumes as the target datastores for image stores or volume stores.
-- Snapshots: Creating snapshots of the virtual container host endpoint VM or container VMs can cause vSphere Integrated Containers Engine not to function correctly.
+- Snapshots: Creating snapshots of the VCH endpoint VM or container VMs can cause vSphere Integrated Containers Engine not to function correctly.
-- Powering on, powering off, or deleting the virtual container host endpoint VM or container VMs can cause vSphere Integrated Containers Engine not to function correctly.
+- Powering on, powering off, or deleting the VCH endpoint VM or container VMs can cause vSphere Integrated Containers Engine not to function correctly.
+Use vic-machine to delete VCHs and use Docker commands to perform operations on container VMs.